Last updated: 15th June 2023.

 Not only do these people see the value.

-They reap the rewards on social, and they understand personal branding and the importance of creating content.
+They reap the rewards on social.
+They understand personal branding and the importance of creating content.

 Perhaps they’re a combination of a few of your other groups.